-At the same time I want to admit that this article is based only on my personal experience and non of the breweries paid me or asked for promotion.
-I spent one year in Prague so believe me, I had a lot of time to discover, taste and at last share my experience and advice.
+At the same time, I want to admit that this guide on where to go for a beer in Prague is based only on my personal experience and no of the breweries paid me or asked for promotion.
+I spent one year in Prague so believe me, I had a lot of time to discover, taste and at last share my favorite places and advice.

 Where to go for a beer in Prague?

-Breweries in the center of Prague
+Breweries guide in the center of Prague

 I fell in love in Republica beer they serve.
 It’s a lager but not bitter at all.
-They make few beers and I can say all of them have great quality and taste, just chose one to match your preferences and you will simply love this place.
+They make few beers, and I can say all of them have great quality and taste, just chose one to match your preferences and you will simply love this place.
 Lower platform is a pub, upper is more like a restaurant.
-I don’t have to mention the great view on the river while drinking beer…
+I don’t have to mention the great view on the river while drinking beer on the terrace.

 4 microbreweries in the heart of Prague

-Brewery U Medvidku, quite popular one, with a range of local beers.
-Brewery with tradition going back to 15th century.
+Brewery U Medvidku with tradition going back to 15th century has a range of local crafts.
 Nowadays experimenting with the strongest beer in the world called X- Beer.
 Moreover, they offer another touristic attraction – brewing your own beer in their cellars.

 On the opposite side of the street Pivovar u Zlatego Tigra where you can see typical Czech feast: every evening is full of people, specially old Czechs, drinking tons of beer.
 Worth to have a look and see what means Czech “hospoda” (place to drink beer).